MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 - Teams Rooms on Surface Hub can run side by side with other applications or run minimized.
 - Admins can configure features like Coordinated Meeting, Proximity Join for Surface Hub, and [Direct Guest Join](#third-party-meetings-on-surface-hub).
 [XML files](/microsoftteams/rooms/surface-hub-manage-config#teams-configuration-file-syntax) are supported and will be migrated to the new settings model.
 - New QoS Options and network requirements.
 To learn more, see [Configure networking and Quality of Service for Microsoft Teams Room on Surface Hub](surface-hub-teams-rooms-networking.md).
-- If not already the default, Teams can be set as the default app for meetings and calls in **Settings** > **Surface Hub** > **Calling & audio**.
+- If it is not already the default, Teams can be set as the default app for meetings and calls in **Settings** > **Surface Hub** > **Calling & audio**.
 To learn more about meeting modes and configuring them through MDM policy, see [Manage Surface Hub with an MDM provider](manage-settings-with-mdm-for-surface-hub.md#changing-default-app-for-meetings--calls).

 ## In meeting experience